 - 2 English muffins

-- 4 slices smoked salmon/lox , approx
+- 4 slices smoked salmon/lox (approx)

-- 4 eggs , 2 of them separated
+- 4 eggs ½ of them separated

 - 1 pinch cayenne pepper

-- 1/4 tsp dijon mustard
+- ¼ teaspoon dijon mustard

-- 1 tbsp lemon or lime juice
+- 1 tablespoon lemon or lime juice

-- 4 tbsp unsalted butter 60g
+- 4 tablespoon unsalted butter

-Slice the muffins in half to give you two rounds from each and get broiler/grill ready to toast, if using.
+- Slice the muffins in half to give you two rounds from each and get broiler/grill ready to toast, if using.
 Heat a pot of water for poaching your eggs and separate your slices of smoked salmon.

-First, start on the hollandaise sauce - put the two separated egg yolks into a blender container along with the cayenne pepper, mustard and lemon juice and blend until smooth.
+- First, start on the hollandaise sauce - put the two separated egg yolks into a blender container along with the cayenne pepper, mustard and lemon juice and blend until smooth.

-Meanwhile, poach your two whole eggs and the leftover whites in slightly salted water until the whites are translucent and the yolks are still slightly soft.
+- Meanwhile, poach your two whole eggs and the leftover whites in slightly salted water until the whites are translucent and the yolks are still slightly soft.

-As the eggs are almost ready, toast your muffins and melt the butter.
+- As the eggs are almost ready, toast your muffins and melt the butter.

-Add the melted butter in a steady pour to the egg yolk mixture, with the blender running the whole time so that it is properly combined.
+- Add the melted butter in a steady pour to the egg yolk mixture, with the blender running the whole time so that it is properly combined.

-Serve it all up - on each plate place the two halves of a muffin with a slice of smoked salmon on top, then a whole egg on one side, the extra white on the other.
+- Serve it all up - on each plate place the two halves of a muffin with a slice of smoked salmon on top, then a whole egg on one side, the extra white on the other.
 Drizzle the hollandaise sauce over the top.